-We understand the challenges you have faced this year but we want to help by offering you your first class FREE when you register for the Spring 2021 semester.
-We have scholarships and grants available that allow us to make this possible while funds allow.
+We understand the challenges you have faced this year but we have scholarships and grants available that allow us to help you pay for college.
 In-state tuition only.

 Funds are available for both Curriculum students and Workforce Continuing Education students.

-Once you have registered, contact Financial Aid for more information about qualifying for a free class at (910) 788-6214.
+Once you have registered, contact Financial Aid for more information about qualifying for scholarships/grants at (910) 788-6214.

 - Please contact your advisor to schedule an appointment for advisement/registration.
 You may obtain your advisor’s contact information in Aviso.

 New, Returning, and Visiting Students